apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

   }
 ```

-A such obtained `PrimaryOverseer` is actually a proxy that will redirect calls made on it to wherever the actual singleton instance is currently hosted.
+A `PrimaryOverseer` obtained this way is actually a proxy that will redirect calls made on it to wherever the actual singleton instance is currently hosted.

 ### Making calls to Cluster Singletons